rkr1/mySpotifyApp/README.md

 * Open a browser and browse to http://localhost:8888

 ## Notes
 * This is an interview project.
-It's not complete.
-* It looks better in Chrome.
+* public/html/about.html explains the requirements, what was done, and what is left to do.